will-hanabi-bot/rust-bot/README.md

 - `games=<numGames>` sets the number of games to play (defaults to 1)
 - `seed=<seed>` sets the seed of the first game to be played (defaults to 0)
     - The seeding algorithm is different from the one used on hanab.live.

+The final score for each seed as well as how each game terminated are logged to the console.
+JSON replays of each game are saved to a `seeds` folder, which can be loaded into hanab.live for viewing.